Warning! Too Much of This Hormone May Cause Damage

 A Few Signs Estrogen Dominance May Be a Problem For You

-First things first, I’d be remiss to tell you the most accurate way to assess estrogen levels is to get lab work done that compare estrogen levels to other hormone levels.
+First things first, I’d be remiss to tell you the most accurate way to assess estrogen levels is to get lab work done that compares estrogen levels to other hormone levels.

 However, you don’t want to needlessly have lab work done if you don’t have to.